ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 Background
 ----------

-The ``qiskit.opflow`` module was originally introduced as a layer between circuits and algorithms, a series of building blocks for quantum algorithms research and development.
+The :mod:`~qiskit.opflow` module was originally introduced as a layer between circuits and algorithms, a series of building blocks for quantum algorithms research and development.
 The core design of opflow was based on the assumption that the point of access to backends (real devices or simulators) was a ``backend.run()`` type of method: a method that takes in a circuit and returns its measurement results.